We hope you enjoy reading this article.

 Using AI in Healthcare Sector:

-Some of the present and future use cases of artificial intelligence in healthcare include:
+Some of the present and future use cases of artificial intelligence in healthcare include the following:

 Intelligent Health Assistants

-Virtual medical chatbots are playing an important role in assisting patients struggling with mental health.
+Virtual medical chatbots play an essential role in assisting patients struggling with mental health.
 Such AI systems are trained to listen to the patient, detect their tone, and advise them accordingly.
 In case the person is suicidal or needs immediate help, chatbot assistants alert human professionals to intervene.

-Intelligent health assistants are also making work easier for medical providers.
+Intelligent health assistants also make work easier for medical providers.
 There is no more need for a constant presence of a medical caregiver to monitor patients’ conditions, especially those suffering from chronic diseases.

 A lot of clinical administrative processes can be handled by intelligent assistants.
 These assistants can run initial medical checkups, give reminders for appointments, etc.